 Kajsa was born in Sweden into a family who spent many years traveling and living abroad.
 At age 17 she embarked upon a 15-year long journey of contemporary dance, ballet and improvisation.
 After studying with the Salzburg Experimental Academy of Dance in Austria and receiving a masters degree at a ballet conservatoire in the UK, she went from stage to stage performing with leading companies around the world.
 In her early 30’s it came to an abrupt end when Kajsa had an accident which took several years to recover from.

 During this challenging time she developed a yoga-based training program specifically designed for strength and recovery – BoxingYoga.
 Soon the success of her method had spread from boxing clubs and gyms to elite sports teams and military units.
 As BoxingYoga grew, Kajsa developed a certified Teacher Training Course and trained over 200 instructors internationally.

 In 2017, Kajsa began her journey with plant medicine.
 Her mother, a nurse who had lived and worked in the Amazon with Shipibo in the 1970’s, would say; “Go and experience for yourself, but if you do, you probably won’t come back”.
 Indeed, there was no going back.
-After her first encounter, Kajsa left her business, sold her belongings and bought a one-way ticket to Peru.
+After her first encounter with Ayahuasca, Kajsa left her business, sold her belongings and bought a one-way ticket to Peru.